adrenalinehit/adrenalinehit.github.io/_posts/2022-09-28-behold-http-cats.markdown

 Lots!

 - Swift (a small fraction I'm sure)

 - SwiftUI (scratched the surface!)

 - Xcode Cloud (this is an amazing *free* provision from Apple!)

 - Bitrise (although I didn't use it for the majority of the builds)

 - Refamiliarised myself with Github (especially around tracking a project)

 - The Apple ecosystem - resources, communities

 - Dealing with frustration and set back (and keeping on)

-- Using Xcode (a tiny proportion of it - I'm still very much a beginner)
+- More about using Xcode (a tiny proportion of it - I'm still very much a beginner)

 - Design (_I'm definitely not a designer_)

 - Making connections with people

 - Building an app is fun!

+- ... & probably more that I've already forgotten

 ## Where next?